 by Laura Barns

 Walking around a supermarket with the aim of living, drinking and eating better is quite a daunting task.
-For us, the task became even more difficult once we realised that there were unusual, animal-oriented ingredients hidden in places we didn’t expect, such as in beer and wine.
+For us, the quest for healthy and environmentally friendly products became even more difficult when we realised that there were unusual, animal-oriented ingredients hidden in places we didn’t expect, such as in beer and wine.
 We’ve put together this handy drinks guide, so that you don’t need to worry.

 A lot of big names in beer contain no animal products, including Budweiser, Heineken and Corona.
 Our faves, BrewDog, have a large selection of vegan beers – just avoid any containing milk or honey.
 They also have great alcohol free and gluten free options.